garrandall/popular-music-data/tracks/nobody-else-but-you-trey-songz.md

 I don't want nobody else but you
-I don't want nobody else but you, ooh ah ah
+I don't want nobody else but you, ohah ah
-Nobody else but you, ooh ah ah
+Nobody else but you, ohah ah
 I don't want nobody else but you

-But you, ooh ah ah, nobody else but you
+But you, ohah ah, nobody else but you
-But you, ooh ah ah, I don't want nobody else but you But you, ooh ah ah, nobody else but you
+But you, ohah ah, I don't want nobody else but you
+But you, ohah ah, nobody else but you
-Nobody else but you, ooh ah ah, but you, ooh ah, but you
+Nobody else but you, ohah ah, but you, oh, but you